When tension is just a fluctuation: How noisy data affect model comparison: Details of the likelihood analysis

 \section{Details of the likelihood analysis}

-For most of our analyses we employ simulated and real data from the KiDS-450 analysis \citep{Hildebrandt2017}\footnote{The data are publicly available at \url{http://kids.strw.leidenuniv.nl/sciencedata.php}.}.
-We also adopt their five-parameter $\Lambda$CDM cosmological model with spatially flat geometry and use the same set of priors.
-The sample parameters are the amplitude of the primordial power spectrum $\ln (10^{10} A_{\rm s})$, the value $h$ of the Hubble parameter today divided by $100 \, {\rm km\,s^{-1}\,Mpc^{-1}}$, the cold dark matter density $\Omega_{\rm cdm}h^2$, the baryonic matter density $\Omega_{\rm b}h^2$, and the power-law exponent of the primordial power spectrum $n_{\rm s}$.
-In addition to these key cosmological parameters we vary the free amplitude parameters $A_{\rm IA}$ and $A_{\rm bary}$ of the intrinsic alignment and baryon feedback models, respectively.
+For most of our analyses we employed simulated and real data from the KiDS-450 analysis \citep{Hildebrandt2017}\footnote{The data are publicly available at \url{http://kids.strw.leidenuniv.nl/sciencedata.php}.}.
+We also adopted their five-parameter $\Lambda$CDM cosmological model with spatially flat geometry and used the same set of priors.
+The sample parameters are the amplitude of the primordial power spectrum $\ln (10^{10} A_{\rm s})$, the current value $h$ of the Hubble parameter divided by $100 \, {\rm km\,s^{-1}\,Mpc^{-1}}$, the cold dark matter density $\Omega_{\rm cdm}h^2$, the baryonic matter density $\Omega_{\rm b}h^2$, and the power-law exponent of the primordial power spectrum $n_{\rm s}$.
+In addition to these key cosmological parameters, we varied the free amplitude parameters of the intrinsic alignment and baryon feedback models,$A_{\rm IA}$ and $A_{\rm bary}$.
 The implementation of the inference pipeline is that presented in \citet{Koehlinger2019}\footnote{Likelihood pipelines available in { MONTE PYTHON}, \url{https://github.com/brinckmann/montepython_public} \citep{Audren2013, Brinckmann2018}, and from \url{https://github.com/fkoehlin/montepython_2cosmos_public}.}, which is independent of, but in excellent agreement with, the analysis of \citet{Hildebrandt2017}.